-In 2020 NSAI offered the position of Chairman to Dr Matt Cotterell, who accepted the role and chaired the first meeting of the Committee on the 2021-11-17.
+In 2020 NSAI offered the position of Chairman to Dr Matt Cotterell, who accepted the role and Chaired the first meeting of NSAI/TC 49/SC 03 on the 17th November, 2021.

 Dr Matt Cotterell is Head of the Munster Technological University (MTU) School of Mechanical, Process & Electrical Engineering.
 Dr Cotterell is involved in the development and management of programmes and research within the constituent Departments in the School: Mechanical, Biomedical & Manufacturing Engineering; Process, Energy & Transport Engineering; Electrical & Electronic Engineering and the Centre of Craft Studies.